adriendupuis/exercise-cleaner/README.md

 - `TRAINING EXERCISE STEP PLACEHOLDER`

-A line containing this tag will be kept with this tag removed when found in a tag equal to the wanted step.
+A line containing this tag will be kept with this tag removed if found between step tags which's step number equals to the wanted step number.

 #### Examples